-- 1 Review of existing work, situation and needs in the area of health promotion and primary prevention - 2 Defining an approach to identify good practice examples - 3 Identification of good practice examples - 4 Conference to join forces in health promotion and primary prevention - 5 Study visits on good practice examples
+- 1. Review of existing work, situation and needs in the area of health promotion and primary prevention - 2.
+Defining an approach to identify good practice examples - 3.
+Identification of good practice examples - 4.
+Conference to join forces in health promotion and primary prevention - 5.
+Study visits to good practice examples